Italy's communications authority opens Mediaset/Vivendi probe

+* Q1 revenue $18.6 million versus $20.5 million Source text for Eikon: Further company coverage:

-ROME Italy's communications authority (AGCOM) said on Wednesday it had opened an investigation into Vivendi's (VIV.PA) stake building in Mediaset (MS.MI), after the Italian TV broadcaster made a complaint.
+ROME Dec 21 Italy's communications authority (AGCOM) said on Wednesday it had opened an investigation into Vivendi's stake building in Mediaset, after the Italian TV broadcaster made a complaint.

 AGCOM said it was looking into the matter with regard to Italian anti-trust regulations which prevent companies from having an excessive share of the domestic telecommunications and media markets.